Contents:

 Main Components of DNS-Layer Security

 With time, it became obvious that unsecured DNS servers were both a target and a way of conducting malicious activities.
-As more and more businesses started to use the Internet, a new challenge arise – the need to secure the DNS.
 So, security specialists had to find innovative solutions to the increasingly disrupting DNS security problem.

-Years later, DNS-layer security is a worldwide recognized practice and is based on two main components.
+Years after the DNS was created, DNS-layer security is a worldwide recognized practice and is based on two main components:

-• DNS filtering, also known as DNS firewall or DNS blocking, is a method of preventing access to potentially malicious domains.
+DNS filtering is also known as DNS firewall or DNS blocking.
+It’s a method of preventing access to potentially malicious domains.
 Every time a user issues a DNS query, the DNS filtering solution uses a blacklist of malicious domains or IP addresses to check if the requested website is harmful.
-If the domain is on the list, the DNS query won`t be resolved and access will be denied.
+If the domain is on the list, the DNS query won’t be resolved, and access will be denied.
 This access denial to harmful content saves the security team a lot of time and trouble.
-DNS filtering is a company`s first line of defense, as it can block harmful DNS connections on the spot.
+DNS filtering is a company’s first line of defense, as it can block harmful DNS connections on the spot.

 DNS filtering blocks access to malicious websites, thus reducing the risk of infections.
 By doing this, it prevents: